christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 Analysis1.R - Read in the csv data from Download.R and generate pValues/Quartile data for each Cancer, location, and mutational pipeline only comparing smokers and nonsmokers

+##### Race Data
+functions2.R - Script that creates functions used in Analysis2.R

+Analysis2.R - Read in the csv data from Download.R and generate pValues/Quartile data for each Cancer, location, and mutational pipeline  comparing AfrAmr and EurAmr

+##### Gender Data
+functions3.R - Script that creates functions used in Analysis3.R

+Analysis3.R - Read in the csv data from Download.R and generate pValues/Quartile data for each Cancer, location, and mutational pipeline  comparing Male and Female

 <div id='Datasets'/>